 Liz has now embarked on a portfolio career with a range of non-executive, advisory and charity roles, including at Howarde de Walden Estates, RPS plc, Holtby Turner, the Churches Conservation Trust, and the Architectural Heritage Fund of which she is chairman.
 She also chairs LandAid, the property industry’s principal charity and is President of the Property Litigation Association.
-At the beginning of 2016, Liz took on the role of chairing the shadow government Property Agency.
-Most recently she has been appointed to chair the Old Oak and Park Royal Mayoral Development Corporation.
+At the beginning of 2016, Liz took on the role of chairing the Government Property Agency.
+In 2017 Liz was appointed Chairman of the Old Oak and Park Royal Development Corporation.

 At Centre for London, Liz is Chair of Trustees, and helps to ensure that we meet our charitable objectives.